DuCanhGH/next-pwa/.changeset/tall-rocks-know.md

 feat: support Next's new logging style

-- So Next changed its logging style again, and I'm wondering if trying to match its logging style is even a viable thing.
+- So Next changed its logging style again, and I'm wondering if trying to match its logging style is even a good idea.